Querying Google Spanner Data as a Graph

 In this tutorial, you will:

-- Create a Google Spanner database, load it with example data, and create a property graph in Spanner Graph.
+- Create a Google Spanner database, load example data, and define a property graph (

-- Query the Spanner data as a graph.
+- Run Cypher and Gremlin queries against the Spanner data as a graph.

-Create or select a Spanner instance, then create a database with Google Standard SQL dialect.
+In the GCP console, create or pick a Cloud Spanner instance, then create a database with the Google Standard SQL dialect.

 CREATE TABLE Person (